-The wedge can elevate your head, which helps to relive pregnancy heartburn and reflux.
+The wedge can elevate your head, which helps to relieve pregnancy heartburn and reflux.

-Some mothers will even use the wedge to help to hold a hot water bottle or heat pack against their side throughout the night.
+Some mothers will even use the wedge to hold a hot water bottle or heat pack against their side throughout the night.
 There are two different sizes of wedge pillow:

 - Round Pregnancy Wedge:

 The rounded wedge looks like a crescent moon.

 The triangular wedge looks almost like a wedge of cheese.

 Another great thing about the pregnancy wedge is that it doesn’t take up too much space, which means that your partner will still be able to sleep in the same bed with you comfortably.
 The wedge is also the smallest type of pregnancy pillow available on the market.

 Because it’s small in size, you’re still going to need a separate pillow for your head while you’re sleeping.
 The advantage of this smaller size is that the wedge is also great for traveling while you’re pregnant.